development-and-dinosaurs/gradle-git-versioner/README.md

 You just need to change the way you're doing commits, but it changes a bit depending on whether you're a new project or a projet with an existing versioning scheme.

 ### I'm a new project
 Great, that makes things really easy.
 All you have to do is make sure to tag your commits as you're making them.
 You can do this on a commit by commit basis, or you can do it on merge commits.
 Up to you.
 The default tagging is to include [major] for a major change. [minor] for a minor change, and [patch] for a patch change.
-All other changes will be treated as build changes.
+All other changes will be treated as commit changes.

 If you don't like [major], [minor], and [patch], you can customise what to look for by using a configuration block.